Apple's iPhone 15 uses USB-C thanks to the EU, whatever Apple might say

 Back in 2022, the European Union (EU) finalized rules that require all phones sold in the region to use USB-C. Other products are (or will be) affected by the rule as well, though there are some exceptions.
 Unfortunately for Apple, the iPhone is not exempt.

 That left Apple with a choice.
-It could launch a USB-C iPhone exclusively for the EU, which would have brought a host of other problems with it.
-Or it could switch the iPhone to USB-C across all regions.
+It could launch a USB-C iPhone exclusively for the EU, which would have brought a host of other problems with it, or it could switch the iPhone to USB-C across all regions.
 Apple went with the latter, though the company wasn’t thrilled with being forced to change.
 Technically, Apple could have put off the change until the 2025 iPhone, but it seems the company decided to go ahead and rip the bandaid off.

 What does a USB-C iPhone mean for you?